-The Board is committed to equality, diversity and inclusion and seeks to uphold these values through its Recruitment Policy.
 The Board has completed EDI training and has appointed a Link Governor for EDI.

-GRS regularly reviews the skills, experience and diversity of background of its members to inform governor recruitment and has reviewed a Practical Guide to improving the Diversity of College Boards, the National Governance Associations' publication The Right People Around the Table and the recommendations in the Association of Colleges report November 2021 (The Current Status of Equality, Diversity and Inclusion in the Further Education Sector in England, 2021) with a view to increasing the diversity of Board membership through the recruitment process.
-As at 31 July 2022 the gender balance was 53% female and 47% male.
-0% governors had a disability.
-In line with the College's EDI objectives, the Board of Governors strongly welcomes applications from people with Black, Asian and Minority Ethnic backgrounds to strengthen board diversity.
+The Board regularly reviews the skills, experience and diversity of background of its members to inform governor recruitment and has reviewed a Practical Guide to improving the Diversity of College Boards, the National Governance Associations' publication The Right People Around the Table and the recommendations in the Association of Colleges report November 2021 (The Current Status of Equality, Diversity and Inclusion in the Further Education Sector in England, 2021), together with other publications, with a view to increasing the diversity of Board membership through the recruitment process.